Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 The social dimension of well-being

 In the tradition of psychological research, well-being has been conceptualized in various ways, usually as the predominance of positive feelings over negative ones, life satisfaction, or proper mental functioning (Ryff, 1989; Ryff, Keyes, 1995).
-Therefore, Keyes (1998) pointed out that most concepts of well-being treat this phenomenon as an individual phenomenon and ignore the social aspect.
+Therefore, Keyes (1998) pointed out that most concepts of well-being treat this phenomenon as an individual and ignore the social aspect.
 However, human lives develop and constantly function in society, and throughout their entire life cycle they experience challenges from society, which – when implemented – allow them to constantly develop (Erikson, 1950).
 Therefore, the social sphere cannot be omitted in theoretical approaches and empirical research on well-being.

-Already several decades ago, social well-being was recognized by the World Health Organization (1948) as a central component of human health (along with physical and mental well-being), although in later years it was conceptualized in various ways in various fields of science.
+Several decades ago, social well-being was recognized by the World Health Organization (1948) as a central component of human health (along with physical and mental well-being), although in later years it was conceptualized in various ways in various fields of science.
 In demography and economic sciences, objective components of social well-being, such as gross domestic product or an individual’s access to goods and resources, were usually studied (Cicognani, 2014), although the Organization for Economic Co-operation and Development (OECD, 2011) drew attention to the importance of individual, subjective assessment well-being and not just objective criteria, considering that they do not always go hand in hand.
 Social sciences, in turn, define social well-being as certain behaviors and attributes of an individual related to social functioning (Cicognani, 2014).
 The subject of this article is the psychological approach to social well-being.

 The most comprehensive model of social well-being created in psychology is the one proposed by Keyes (1998), which stems from the eudaimonistic tradition.
 Keyes, inspired by Ryff’s (1989) dimensions of psychological well-being, proposed five dimensions of social well-being.